-From Serverless360 2.0, a user can view associated entities in a Composite application to which the user is authorized to.
-Define the manage permission on Technology Stack, explicitly for Service Bus, Logic Apps, and Azure Functions to permit CRUD operations on the associated entities.
+From Serverless360 2.0, a user can view associated resources in a Composite application to which the user is authorized.
+Define the manage permission on Technology Stack, explicitly for Service Bus, Logic Apps, and Azure Functions to permit CRUD operations on the associated resources.
 Choosing,

-- Manage - can perform CRUD operation on the associated entities
+- Manage - can perform CRUD operation on the associated resources

 - Select View or Download option on Governance & Audit